 What are the timescales?

-It is difficult to know exactly how long this project will take to complete but the sites are unlikely to be ready to accept residents for at least another 2 – 3 years.
+It is difficult to know exactly how long this project will take to complete as there are a number of steps to complete before the sites would be ready to accept residents.

 Denbighshire County Council has undertaken pre-planning consultation for both proposals.
 This involves sharing all draft documents and asking for feedback on the plans before any formal planning application is made.

 The next step is for Cabinet to consider the results of the pre-planning consultation.